hanowell/uwsoc533a/docs/index.md

 ### Office hours {.unnumbered}

 I will typically be available for 10 minutes after class.
-I will hold office hours on Zoom on Wednesdays from 11am until 12pm.
-Other meeting times can be arranged via phone or email.
+I will hold office hours on Zoom on Wednesdays from 11am until 12pm, including during finals week.
+Other Zoom meeting times can be arranged via phone or email.

 :::{.rmdnote}
 **Office hours Zoom room**